We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Of course, Switzerland does have all those things and is all the better for it.
 After all, stereotypes have to come from somewhere.
-However, if you are moving to this surprisingly diverse country, then you will soon discover a land of diverse natural landscapes, a variety of cuisines and languages, and compelling cities steeped in history.
-To help you navigate your move, this guide breaks down the ins and outs of living in Switzerland, including:
+However, if you are moving to this surprisingly diverse country, you will soon discover a land of diverse natural landscapes, a variety of cuisines and languages, and compelling cities steeped in history.
+To help you navigate your move, here are the ins and outs of living in Switzerland, including the following topics:

 - Living in Switzerland

 - Switzerland: key historical dates

 - Economy and living standards in Switzerland

 - Food and drink in Switzerland

 - Crime and policing in Switzerland

 - Health, welfare, and social security in Switzerland